bvberkum/docutils-ext/ReadMe.rst

    want something like subdocs but low on the list of wannahaves.
 -  expose extractor and storage parameters on command line as other components.
--  create a storage context that can provide Nabu stores. see extractors.rst_
+-  create a storage context that can provide Nabu stores. see Extractors_
 -  ``--use-bibtex=USE_BIBTEX`` from latex2e may be nice practical example of external resource framework/metadata integration.
 -  directive options are not all i18n'd